 The dean, after considering both the application and the recommendation of the school personnel committee, submits his/her recommendation (along with the recommendation of the school personnel committee) to the University Faculty Personnel Committee.
 A consensus of a postitive recommendation for promotion must be met by the FPC/SPC and the dean in order for the application to move forward.
 (For advancement within the Assistant and Associate Professor ranks, proceed directly from Step II to Step IV.)

-The University Faculty Personnel Committee reviews the application and the recommendations of the school personnel committee and dean in order to insure a consistent application of guidelines between the various schools of the University.
+The University Faculty Personnel Committee (UPC) reviews the application and the recommendations of the school personnel committee and dean in order to insure a consistent application of guidelines between the various schools of the university.
 The committee and the Provost share approval authority.
 Once the committee has made the decision, the file is passed to the Provost.

-(For tenure cases only.)
 The Provost's recommendation is reviewed by the President, who decides whether or not to pass it on to the Board of Trustees for final decision.